rramjee/EVA/P2S107May2020_Latest/Readme.md

 ## Parameters Used
 1. State Parameters to the CNN

   1. **Observation Space** - I'm using image of the car moving in the map as the observation space or state.
 The car location is know by car.x and car.y and surrounding pixels are cropped (80*80) of the sand image.
 Later image is resized before passing to actor and critic models *(Initially, tried to add the car rotation in the image using orientation and angle but facing an issue of car rotating around a same place.
-Later tried several things but nothing is able to fix the car rotation issue.
-Also tried to remove the car from cropped image)*
+Also, most of the times the program is crashing my laptop.
+FInally, today ran it on my friend's laptop with GPU.
+Able to train.
+Now model is going between target A to Target B but still not taking roads.
+Need to train further to improve my model)*

   2. **Orientation**: Positive and negative orientation are concatenated as input to actor and critic models